sidlogism/impsia_python_toolbox/README.md

 ## Installation ##
 Supported platforms: OpenBSD.
 Not tested on Windows & Linux (yet).

-Just clone the git repo and import the modules by modifying your sys.path or environment variable PYTHONPATH accordingly.
+Just clone the git repo and import the modules by modifying your sys.path or your environment variable PYTHONPATH accordingly.
 Here is an example:

 	#!/usr/bin/env python3